vake21/bitcointutorials.org/README.md

 - **Filtering** – Users can filter videos by **creator** or by **tag**
 - **Tag Categories** – Tutorials are grouped into clear categories such as:
   - 🔑 Signing Devices
-  - 💻 Software Wallets
+  - 💻 Wallets
-  - 🖥 Bitcoin Nodes
+  - 🖥 Nodes & Servers
   - ⚡ Lightning Network
   - 🛡 Privacy & Security
   - 🧩 Advanced Features